SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 - Identify external data sources providing accurate information
 - Identify and validate heuristics for Software Versions identification analysis in archive contents
-- Design a data model for Software versions Data model
+- Design a data model for Software versions
 - Map software versions to objects in the archive

 **KPIs**